The product-analytics alternative to Plausible

 Pug’s model is straightforward: events with properties, a person per user via identify(), and traits that filter every insight.

-SDKs available today are Web (TypeScript), Flutter (Dart), and Node — native mobile and React Native are on the roadmap.
+SDKs available today are Web (TypeScript), Flutter (Dart), and Node, with native Android, iOS, and React Native SDKs in active development — landing by launch while Pug is in open beta.
 Point your tracking calls at Pug, identify users where you already identify them in Plausible, and anonymous history merges into a single profile.
 For setup steps and the API, see the SDKs page and the docs.

 Plausible alternative — your questions